 Ready to Work with a Tutor?

-Need Help with the Math portion of the Praxis Core Exam or the Praxis Subject Assessment Mathematics Subtest?
+Need Help with the math portion of the Praxis Core Exam or the Praxis Subject Assessment Mathematics Subtest?
 Math peer tutors are available to work with students on sample problems similar to the exam.
 Students who are interested in working with a tutor can either stop by the Math Center during drop-in hours or request a one-on-one tutor.
-In addition, mock math Praxis exams will be offered multiple times throughout the semester for students who would like to simulate the testing environment.
+In addition, mock math exams are available on Canvas for students who would like to simulate the testing environment.
 The mock exams contain examples of content students are likely to see on the actual exams.